 How are tuition payments and book purchases handled for scholarship students?

-If I am given an NROTC scholarship, does that guarantee that I will be admitted to Georgia Tech or GSU?
+If I am given an NROTC scholarship, does that guarantee that I will be admitted?

-No. The scholarship selection process is TOTALLY INDEPENDENT of the GT, GSU admission process.
-You must seek admission to GT (or GSU) or some other NROTC host university.
+No. The scholarship selection process is TOTALLY INDEPENDENT of the admission processes at each school.
+You must seek admission to GT, GSU, KSU, or some other NROTC host university.
 Remember that the NROTC scholarship cannot be awarded to you until you have been accepted for admission at an NROTC host school.
 It is a good idea for NROTC scholarship applicants to apply to more than one NROTC host school to ensure acceptance to at least one NROTC host school.

 Are NROTC scholarship selectees given any preferential treatment in the GT admission process?

 No. The same personal characteristics and academic credentials are considered in scholarship selection and in Georgia Tech admission.
 Selection for a scholarship is a good indication that you may be selected for admission, but it is neither guaranteed nor implied.
 The NROTC scholarship committee might place more emphasis on leadership potential as evidenced in extra curricular athletics or school government activities.
 The university might place more emphasis on academic achievement.

 Can you offer any hints regarding what the scholarship selection board looks for in making its selections?